pulumi/docs/content/docs/reference/pkg/azure-nextgen/devices/privateendpointconnection.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const privateEndpointConnection = new azure_nextgen.devices.latest.PrivateEndpointConnection("privateEndpointConnection", {
+const privateEndpointConnection = new azure_nextgen.devices.PrivateEndpointConnection("privateEndpointConnection", {
     privateEndpointConnectionName: "myPrivateEndpointConnection",
     properties: {
         privateLinkServiceConnectionState: {